jt-wd/schiphol-assignment/README.md

 # ✈️ Flightseeker assignment

-To run this project first install all dependencies
+To start this project first install all dependencies

 ```
 npm i
 ```

-To start the project run
+Then you can launch the website with the command

 ```
 npm run start
 ```

-you can now visit the site at
+You can now visit the site at

 ```
 localhost:3000